EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.airmass

-Airmass from time and object and observer position Package: celestial.coo Description: Given the JD, object celestial coordinates, and observer Geodetic coordinates, calculating the airmass of the
+Airmass from time and object and observer position Package: celestial.coo Description: Given the JD, object celestial coordinates, and observer Geodetic coordinates, calculating the airmass of the object.